omarelb/omarelb.github.io/_posts/2019-08-21-variational-bayes.md

 In this post, we will not be concerned with the first step, and instead focus on the last two steps: computing the posterior and reporting a summary.
 This means that we assume someone has already done the modeling for us and has asked us to report back something useful.

-# The problem, a solution, and a faster solution.
+# The problem, a solution, and a faster solution

 Computing the posterior and reporting summaries is generally not a simple task.
 To see why, consider again the equation we use to compute the posterior: